 On the fourth Saturday of each month from May to September, kayakers and canoers convene at River Park behind Billy Ray’s Restaurant in downtown Prestonsburg.
 It is here they catch a wave on the Levisa Fork River and make the serene 8-mile trek toward Harmon’s Station.
 It is the perfect opportunity to take in the breathtaking scenery that continues to draw so many adventurers to our town.

 When Les Stapleton’s term as mayor began in January 2015, he saw the need to re-energize Prestonsburg’s economy through tourism.
 He knew more creative ways to promote local resources and draw outdoor enthusiasts would be a game changer for the town.

 “Two things they can never take from us is the natural beauty and the natural terrain.
 We just had to activate people,” Stapleton said.
 Thus, the Levisa Fork Paddlefest event was put into motion, and a clean-up of the river was ordered.

-Paddlefest is now in its sixth year and has steadily grown, drawing up to 100 boats each month from Prestonsburg and surrounding areas.
+Paddlefest is now in its seventh year and has steadily grown, drawing up to 100 boats each month from Prestonsburg and surrounding areas.
 One of the advantages of the Levisa Fork River is its slow-moving, gentle-flowing nature.
 It is easily navigable for families and beginners, but still enjoyable for experienced paddlers looking for a leisurely, scenic trek.

 If you’re just getting your feet wet as a kayaker, it provides a great opportunity to strengthen your technique and get your bearings on the water with its calm riffles and easy floating conditions.